A new training scheme which will help to develop nurses of the future has been launched.

 The position of Nursing Associate has been commissioned for development by Health Education England.
-Twenty Nursing Associates have now begun to provide high quality compassionate care to patients at Hull and East Yorkshire Hospitals NHS Trust in departments such as paediatrics and emergency care.
+Twenty Nursing Associates have now begun to provide high quality compassionate care to patients at Hull University Teaching Hospitals NHS Trust in departments such as paediatrics and emergency care.

-Nicola Buckle, Practice Development Matron for Hull and East Yorkshire Hospitals NHS Trust said:
+Nicola Buckle, Practice Development Matron for Hull University Teaching Hospitals NHS Trust said:

 ‘The role of the Nursing Associate provides a new and exciting pathway for those looking to enter the world of nursing and begin building a career for themselves.